back to blog

 website images in general. for anything going onto a public-facing website, webp produces smaller files than png for equivalent quality. faster loads, better seo.

-photographs with transparency. if you need a photo with a transparent background (like a product cutout), webp lossy will be dramatically smaller than the png equivalent while looking identical.
+photographs with transparency. if you need a photo with a transparent background, lossy webp can be much smaller than a png. compare edge detail around the cutout.

-hero images and banners. large decorative images benefit most from lossy webp compression. a 2mb png hero image might become 400kb as webp at 85% quality with no visible difference.
+hero images and banners. large decorative images can benefit from lossy webp compression. test a few quality settings and inspect the result at its rendered size.

 animation. webp supports animation like gif, and animated webp is dramatically more efficient than both animated gif and animated png.